Chart Color Schemes

 The educational profile of Reservoir - South East exceeds national averages, with above-average qualification levels and academic performance metrics

-Reservoir-South East has a university qualification rate of 34.5%, slightly higher than the Australian average of 30.4%.
-Bachelor degrees are the most common at 22.2%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.2%).
-Vocational credentials are also prevalent, with 27.1% of residents aged 15+ holding such qualifications.
+In Reservoir - South East, 34.5% of residents aged 15 or above have university qualifications, exceeding the Australian average of 30.4%.
+Bachelor degrees are the most prevalent at 22.2%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.2%).
+Vocational credentials are also prominent, with 27.1% of residents aged 15 or above holding such qualifications, including advanced diplomas (10.6%) and certificates (16.5%).

 Frequently Asked Questions - Education